-I have 29+ years experience as a cutting-edge, skilled, socially conscious counselor, consultant, relationship coach, and educator.
+I have 30+ years of experience as a cutting-edge, skilled, socially conscious counselor, consultant, relationship coach, and educator.

-Whether I am providing relationship coaching, counseling, consultation or presenting workshops, I offer a nonjudgmental, professional, and down-to-earth style that is layered with warmth, respect, and compassion.
-I approach my work from a holistic backdrop that takes into account the impacts of cultural and systematic oppression, injustice and trauma and the healing and unifying nature of connection with community and self.
+Whether I am providing relationship coaching, counseling, consultation, or presenting workshops, I offer a nonjudgmental, professional, and down-to-earth style that is layered with warmth, respect, and compassion.
+I approach my work from a holistic backdrop that takes into account the impacts of cultural and systemic oppression, injustice, and trauma – and the healing and unifying nature of connection with community and self.
 I am informed by decades of diverse training and direct service experiences.

-Being self-employed provides me the opportunity to actively intertwine three of my passions:
+Being self-employed provides me the opportunity to actively intertwine four of my passions:

-- The privilege to work directly with people who want to make personal or professional changes using coaching or counseling.
+- The privilege to work directly with people who want to make personal, relational, or professional changes using coaching or counseling.

 - To actively volunteer in my communities.
 For example, I am the chair of the MN LGBTQ+ Therapists Network, past chair of the MN Coalition of Sexual Assault Services, past chair of the Seward Child Care Center, and a past Board Member of MN Women in Psychology.

-As you look through my website, note the resources section that includes recommended readings (PDF), Minnesota and national organizations (PDF), and other information related to coaching, self-growth and self-care, trauma, white-body privilege and racial equity, relationships, sexuality, LGBTQ+, burnout, vicarious trauma, and compassion fatigue.
-These are topics that I routinely address in the direct service and educational services that I provide.
+Resources: As you look through my website, note the resource sections that include recommended readings (PDF), Minnesota and national organizations (PDF), and information related to coaching, self-growth and self-care, trauma, white-body privilege and racial equity, relationships, sexuality, LGBTQ+, burnout, vicarious trauma, and compassion fatigue.
+These are topics that I routinely address in the direct service and educational services I offer.

 If any of my services are of interest to you, please contact me to arrange a complimentary 30-minute phone consultation.